MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 5. The Microsoft Teams admin center **Dashboard** is displayed.
 If the icons from the left-side pane are minimized, hover over them to display the names of the different menus.

-6. Hover over the first symbol below the house in the left-side pane, which is named **Teams.** That opens another menu with Manage teams and Teams policies.
+6. Hover over the first symbol below the house in the left-side pane, which is named **Teams**.
+That opens another menu with Manage teams and Teams policies.

 7. Select **Manage Teams**.
 In the middle of the screen, the teams of your organization are displayed.
 Note that **No teams are available in this organization** is displayed because you have not created any teams.
 You can still select policies without an existing team.
 Select **Teams policies** in the left-side pane.